Lebanese Maronite Christians: Demographics

-Note that the following percentages are estimates only.
-However, in a country that had last census in 1932, it is difficult to have correct population estimates.

 The last Census in Lebanon in 1932 put the numbers of Maronites at 29%.
 A study done by the Central Intelligence Agency (CIA) in 1985 put the numbers of Maronites at 16% of the population.
+Given that the last census was in 1932, percentages are estimates only since it is difficult to have precise population estimates.

 In 2012, Maronites constituted 31% of Lebanon's population, according to estimates.
 The Maronite Church's website claims 1,062,000 members were in Lebanon in 1994 which would have made them around 31% of Lebanon's population.
 Maronite Catholics are the largest Christian group, followed by Greek Orthodox.

 In 2014, according to electoral data, Maronites made up 19.97% of registered voters aged 21 and above.
 In 2022, based on the registered voters aged 21+ for the elections, Druze represented 19.94% of the global Lebanese population.

-The overall proportions remained very stable between 2014 and 2022, with only slight decrease in this group.
+The overall proportions remained stable between 2014 and 2022, with a slight decrease in this group.